Dependency Map Manual (v 1.5)

 In this case, the regular expression will match the first label.
 Applying the regular expression to the other two labels produces an empty result, so they keep their original names.

-To learn more about regular expressions and how to create an expression that matches your specific use case, please see Regular Expressions 101.
-Please note that Dependency Map uses the “Javascript” flavour of regular expressions.
+To learn more about regular expressions and how to create an expression that matches your specific use case, please see Learn Regex: A Beginner’s Guide.

 Merging groups